HanawaHinata/Dolby-Audio-Plugin-for-Cordova/Documents/README.md

-To learn how to utilize the Dolby Audio Plug-in for Cordova, please visit http://developer.dolby.com/tools-tech.aspx#framework
+To learn how to use the Dolby Audio Plug-in for Cordova for your HTML Applications, please visit http://developer.dolby.com/tools-tech.aspx#framework

-Or

-Download the javadoc.zip file
+Or your can download the documents.zip